mer0x/docs.merox.dev/docs/blog/posts/run-ai-at-home-ollama-openwebui.md

 <!-- more -->

-In this article, I’ll guide you through the setup and configuration process for these tools on my server.
-I’ll share the challenges I faced, the solutions I found, and some tips that might help you if you’re working with a similar setup.
-While I'm still learning the ropes with AI, I hope my experience can be a helpful resource for others who are just getting started.
+In this article, I will go over how I set these tools up on my server as well as their configurations.
+The difficulties that were there , the solutions I found and useful tips that may be helpful when working under similar conditions will also be shared.
+Even though still new in Artificial Intelligence systems at least my experience can be of great help to others who may want to start too.

 ## Setting Up Ollama: My First Step into AI